- The Zoo

 Locals and tourists flock to Rock Creek Park, a tree-filled ribbon defined by its namesake waterway, encompassing 2,100 acres designated by Congress in 1890.
 It stretches to the Maryland border, but the major entrance (down a steep hill), is here in Woodley.
 Expect biking and running trails, workout stations and picnic spots by the creek.
 There’s also access to Pierce Mill, a working 19th-century grist mill, near the lower entrance to the zoo.

-The south end of the neighborhood holds two outsized historic hotels, the Omni Shoreham and the Washington Marriott Wardman Park.
-Harlem Renaissance poet Langston Hughes worked as a busboy at the latter in the 1920s.
-Close to the hotels and the Metro, Connecticut Avenue holds a busy strip of restaurants, many with sidewalk cafes.
-Choices include Lebanese Taverna for garlicky Mediterranean fare, brunch favorite Open City, the wine-focused Ardeo+Bardeo and District Kitchen for Mid-Atlantic comfort dishes and artsy cocktails in a cozy space.
+Close to the Metro, Connecticut Avenue holds a busy strip of restaurants, many with sidewalk cafes.
+Choices include Lebanese Taverna for garlicky Mediterranean fare, brunch favorite Open City and District Kitchen for Mid-Atlantic comfort dishes and artsy cocktails in a cozy space.